The Toyota Technological Institute at Chicago offers a graduate program leading to a doctorate in computer science, and focuses primarily on:

-TTIC is proud of its PhD Program, designed to prepare students for academic or research careers.
-Graduates have gone on to tenure-track positions at Cornell University, the University of Illinois, Urbana-Champaign, University of Edinburgh, and Purdue University.
-Graduates have also obtained research positions at MIT CSAIL, Princeton/IAS, Caltech, Adobe Research, Google Research, Facebook AI Research and Microsoft Research, to name a few.
+TTIC is proud of its PhD program, designed to prepare students for academic or research careers.
+Graduates have gone on to tenure-track positions at Cornell University, the University of Illinois, Urbana-Champaign, University of Edinburgh, Yale University, the University of Waterloo, and Purdue University.
+Graduates have also obtained research positions at MIT CSAIL, Princeton/IAS, University of California at Berkeley, Harvard, Caltech, Adobe Research, Google Research, Meta AI Research and Microsoft Research, to name a few.

-In addition to the PhD Thesis, all students will serve at least one quarter as a teaching assistant, further develop presentation skills, and complete a programming project.
-Students receive periodic evaluation of their progress, and must make satisfactory progress to continue in the program All PhD Program requirements are described in the Academic Program Guide.
+In addition to the PhD thesis, all students will serve at least one quarter as a teaching assistant, develop presentation skills necessary to present their original research, and complete a programming project.
+Students receive periodic evaluation of their progress, and must make satisfactory progress to continue in the program.
+All PhD program requirements are described in the Academic Program Guide.

-TTIC is located in the Hyde Park neighborhood of Chicago on the University of Chicago campus and has a close affiliation with the University of Chicago Computer Science Department.
+TTIC is located in the Hyde Park neighborhood of Chicago on the University of Chicago campus and has a close affiliation with the University of Chicago Department of Computer Science.
 An agreement between the University of Chicago and TTIC allows cross-listing of computer science course offerings between the two institutions, providing students from each institution the opportunity to register in the other’s courses.
-Faculty and students enjoy full privileges of the University library system, athletic facilities and other services.
+Students enjoy full privileges of the University library system, athletic facilities, health and wellness services, student support services, student organizations, and more.
 Learn more about the TTIC, University of Chicago Relationship.

 Full access to University of Chicago courses, campus, facilities & resources.